Metastability of Logit Dynamics for Coordination Games: Introduction

 \section{Introduction}

-Complex systems consist of a large number of components that, at a small scale interact according to simple rules and, despite of this, exhibit complex large scale behaviors.
-Complex systems can be found in Economics (e.g., the market), Physics (e.g., ideal gases, spin systems), Biology (e.g. evolution of life) and Computer Science (e.g., Internet and social networks).
-Analyzing, understanding how such systems evolve, and predicting their future states is a major research endeavor.
+Complex systems consist of a large number of components that interact according to simple rules at small scale and, despite of this, exhibit complex large scale behaviors.
+Complex systems are ubiquitous and some examples can be found in Economics (e.g., the market), Physics (e.g., ideal gases, spin systems), Biology (e.g., evolution of life) and Computer Science (e.g., Internet and social networks).
+Analyzing, understanding how such systems evolve, and predicting their {long-term behaviour} is a major research endeavor.